aonanj/chatieee/DATABASE_SCHEMA.md

 ---

-## public.documents
+## public.rag_document

-Stores the core documents data.
+Stores the core document data.
 Tracks each PDF once, with metadata to support dedupe, re-ingest, and provenance.

 ### Columns